estebansabo/Netflix-Clone/README.md

 Netflix clone using Next.js 14 (pages, i know btw).

-This clone is quite simple, but it helps to understand basic concepts such as ORM, non-relational databases, email authentication and other services such as Google or GitHub.
+This clone is quite simple, but it helps to understand basic concepts such as ORM, non-relational databases, email authentication/Google or GitHub.

 ## Tech Stack